chil360/chil360.github.io/data/blog.md

 Updated build of Havoc 3.x.

 **Note:**
-Havoc are now focusing development on Android 11 so there will be no further updates to the 3.x series built on Android 10.
+Havoc are now focusing development on Android 11 so it is likely that there will be no further updates to the 3.x series built on Android 10.

 <hr>